davejamesmiller/laravel-breadcrumbs-test/README.md

     - `repositories` and `require` sections in `composer.json`
     - `debug`, `key` in `config/app.php`
     - `path` in `config/session.php`
-- Update `scripts/setup.sh` to include the new version (if required)
 - Update `breadcrumbs/composer.json` to support the new version
 - Run `scripts/setup.sh`
 - Test it and update as needed